matszpk/gategen/README.md

 `IntExprNode` and `DynIntExprNode` allow to construct integer expressions or multiple bit expressions.

-Samples of usage of these modules can be found in documentation of these modules.

 Typical usage of this library is: construction boolean expression and write it by using method `to_circuit` or other similar method from an expression object to generate Gate circuit.